- Review upgrade considerations first, then Upgrade guide and this FAQ page to understand the upgrade process.

 - restoring databases (NAM Console, Server) from backup

-Therefore it is essential to make backup of the databases and all the configuration before starting upgrade.
+Therefore it is essential to make backups of the databases and the whole configuration before starting upgrade.

 How to obtain a new license for NAM 2018/2019 ?